 But you don't have to settle for looking at the exteriors or attend a church service just to take a loving look at the interiors of these grand old movie palaces.

 Guided walking tours of this Broadway Theatre

 district are offered every Saturday by Los Angeles

 Conservancy Walking Tours, and these tours will take you right

 inside three of these classic movie palaces (often the Orpheum, the Palace

-that you make reservations for the tour a month in advance.
+that you make reservations in advance.

 You may, for instance, be treated to the original